macoscope/objc-style-guide/README.md

 ## Spacing

 * 4 spaces.
 Soft tabs.
 Period.
-  * When working with older projects that uses *different* number of spaces, adapt to the existing style. **Do not** convert existing projects to new guidelines or you'll break `git blame`.
+  * When working with older projects that used *wrong* number of spaces, adapt to the existing style. **Do not** convert existing projects to new guidelines or you'll break `git blame`.
 * [1TBS](http://en.wikipedia.org/wiki/Indent_style#Variant:_1TBS) for control statements.
 * [K&R](http://en.wikipedia.org/wiki/Indent_style#K.26R_style) for method declaration.
 (Opening brace appears in the following line.)
 * **Never** omit braces in control statements, `goto fail;` should be a convincing enough argument for everyone.